nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter the student.
+1. Tutor requests to filter the student/s by student tag/s.
 2. MATHUTORING shows the filtered result.

    Use case ends.

 **Extensions**

 * 1a.
-The student list is empty.

-  Use case ends.

-* 1b.
 The given command is invalid.

-  * 1b1.
+  * 1a1.
 MATHUTORING shows an error message.

   Use case resumes at step 1.

-* 1c.
+* 1b.
 The given command argument(s) are invalid.

-  * 1c1.
+  * 1b1.
 MATHUTORING shows an error message.

+  Tutor case resumes at step 1.

+**17. Use case: Check a student**

+**MSS**

+1. Tutor requests to list students.

+2. MATHUTORING shows a list of students.

+3. Tutor requests to check a student.

+2. MATHUTORING shows the repsective student's task list and score list.

+   Use case ends.

+**Extensions**
+* 2a.
+The student list is empty.

+  Use case ends.

+* 3a.
+The given command is invalid.

+  * 3a1.
+MATHUTORING shows an error message.

+  Use case resumes at step 2.

+* 3b.
+The given index is invalid.

+  * 3b1.
+MATHUTORING shows an error message.

-  Use case resumes at step 1.
+  Use case resumes at step 2.

 ### Non-Functional Requirements